On In Stratford Now

 19 Bridge Street

-Shakespeare’s Birthplace in Henley Street reopened to the public on 1st August with ‘We’re Good to Go’ safety accreditation for COVID-19 safe attractions
+Shakespeare’s Birthplace in Henley Street reopened to the public in August with ‘We’re Good to Go’ safety accreditation for COVID-19 safe attractions

 After being closed for more than four months and with a lot of thought and hard work, Shakespeare’s Birthplace has been awarded Visit Britain’s new ‘We’re Good to Go’ safety accreditation for COVID-19 safe attractions, with new measures in place across the Birthplace, garden and shop.
 All visitors will be required to wear face coverings, follow a one-way route, and maintain social distancing of 2 metres throughout.
 In order to manage capacity and to ensure the comfort and safety of visitors.